Westley-Foster/WFoster_CS408_Module2/README.md

 dependencies.
 It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.

+//NOTE TO SELF: write web-dev-starter here
+This is the starter project for Full Stack Web Development using no frameworks and minimal dependencies.
+It acts as an intro for future web development projects that are written in plain HTML, CSS, and JavaScript.

 ## Getting Started

 To get started, clone this repository and run the following commands: